-- 1. Plaintiff XMission is a Utah limited liability company with its principal place of business in Salt Lake City, Utah, and at all relevant times hereto was duly registered and licensed to do business in the State of Utah. - 2.
-Defendant Clickbooth.com, LLC, is a Florida limited liability company.
+1. Plaintiff XMission is a Utah limited liability company with its principal place of business in Salt Lake City, Utah, and at all relevant times hereto was duly registered and licensed to do business in the State of Utah.

-3. On information and belief DOES 1-40 are individuals and companies doing business in association with the above named-defendant, either as shareholders, officers, members, affiliates and/or publishers, some or all or all of whom are alter egos of the named Defendant.
+- 2. Defendant Thompson and Company, Inc. DBA Thompson Cigars, is a Florida corporation. - 3.
+On information and belief DOES 1-40 are individuals and companies doing business in association with the above named-defendant, either as shareholders, officers, members, affiliates and/or publishers, some or all or all of whom are alter egos of the named Defendant.